 Retaliation

-• Female Sheriff's Dept. detective claimed she was subjected to gender discrimination and harassment and subsequent retaliation leading to false accusations of dishonesty.
-She was terminated but a subsequent civil service administrative arbitration determined her conduct did not violate department policies.
-Defendant denied any harassing or discriminatory conduct and insisted she was terminated for a valid business reason.
+• Mediated a case involving a female Sheriff’s Department detective who alleged gender discrimination, harassment, and retaliation that culminated in false accusations of dishonesty and her termination.
+A subsequent civil service arbitration determined her conduct did not violate department policies.
+The defendant denied harassment or discrimination, maintaining she was terminated for legitimate business reasons.

 Sexual Harassment